Tanarus (video game)

-Tanarus was a free 3D multiplayer online tank first-person shooter that was commercially released on December 12, 1997.
-It was developed under the direction of John Smedley at Verant Interactive and published by Sony Interactive Studios America.
+Tanarus is a discontinued 1997 online-only multiplayer first-person shooter video game developed by Verant Interactive and published by Sony Interactive Studios America for Windows.
+It is unusual for not being released on any PlayStation console, despite Sony Computer Entertainment owning the rights to the game.
 Originally titled Armorgeddon, Verant was forced to change the name when another game with that name was discovered.
 It was released in late 1997.
+Verant would later gain recognition by developing EverQuest for Sony Online Entertainment.
 The game was included in Sony Online Entertainment's Station Exchange program in 2007, and shut down on June 10, 2010.

 Gameplay

 Game arenas (also known as "maps") allowed up to four teams to play at the same time.
 Each team could contain up to five players.
 Most of the arenas were created by the player community, although the maps had to be hosted by Sony Online, who would rotate the maps on a monthly basis.

 Upon joining the arena, each player selected a tank to operate from the five models available.
 The tank would then be customized through the utilization of various weapons and support modules.
 Numerous combinations could be used, contingent on what the player wished to do (capture other teams' flags or fight, for example).
 The player may have then switched tank models during the game by using one of their base's recon stations.
 Players saw the Tanarus world through the tank's gun turret.

 There was no set objective in Tanarus, though the game presented various goals of team-based combat: Generally, to destroy the other colors' tanks, capture recon stations to provide a tactical or strategic advantage, and, finally, to capture another team's flag, bringing it back to their own base, thus destroying everyone on that team.